swgoh-utils/fake.help/README.md

 type.
 However, error codes and messages are not emulated, so any error handling based on the error responses cannot be expected to function properly.

+# Included endpoints

+- /auth/signin
+- /version
+- /swgoh/data
+- /swgoh/events
+- /swgoh/battles
+- /swgoh/players
+- /swgoh/guilds
+- /update - a bonus end point to force a version check, if for some reason it gets stuck and needs to refetch/rebuild its data

 # Caveats

 - GP values are not calculated.  .help's GP values were already incorrect.
 Use something like swgoh-stats to calculate unit GPs.